2022 Connecticut House of Representatives election: District 100

-Democratic incumbent Quentin Williams was reelected to a 3rd term after running unopposed.
-Williams was also nominated by the Working Families Party.
-The 100th District is currently vacant as on January 5, 2023, Williams was killed in a head-on collision while driving southbound on Connecticut Route 9 in Cromwell when a northbound vehicle entered the lane and struck his car.
+Democratic incumbent Quentin Williams was reelected to a third term after running unopposed.
+He was also nominated by the Working Families Party.
+Williams was killed in a head-on collision while driving southbound on Connecticut Route 9 in Cromwell when a northbound vehicle entered the lane and struck his car.
 Williams previously represented the district since 2019.
+Democrat Kai Belton was elected to succeed him on February 28, 2023.